PersonalPrac/liquidweek2018/lab_preparation/README.md

 # Manual steps on laptop or PC with installed Linux

-**In below examples we assume you have root access to the system** **Steps can also be done on remote machine - change hosts file and distribute ssh key to take effect*
+**In below examples we assume you have root access to the system**

 0. Login to VM/cloud instance (as root)